PDNALab/MDDB_Tutorials/README.md

     ├── raw/
     └── inputs.yaml
 ```
 2) Run the workflow to do the analysis for trajectories provided.
-Please refer to [mwf run -h] (mwf_run_h.yaml) to have an idea about the options that you can have.
+Please refer to [mwf run -h](mwf_run_h.yaml) to have an idea about the options that you can have.
 Example slurm script to run the workflow.
 (This slurm refers to a system which is having 30 trajectories.
 So please edit as you need.)

 ```bash
 #!/bin/bash